This documentation is still in progress. We are working hard to update all our screenshots to the new Magnolia 6 style. Please bear with us.

 We have rewritten parts of our UI framework, particularly the content-app framework, in Magnolia 6.
 While we mostly keep the same concepts, we developed better implementations of them using the power and the improvements of Vaadin 8.
 The new implementation simplifies app mechanics and configuration.
 Apps use much less Vaadin custom code, enabling a cleaner and faster customization.

-Magnolia 6 contains both the previous UI framework implementation used in Magnolia 5.7 and the new implementation.
-You can use either.
+The Magnolia UI project version 6.0 contains both the UI framework used in Magnolia 5.7 (referred to as Magnolia 5 UI) and the Magnolia 6 UI framework.
+You can use either framework.
 Your apps continue to work without any changes but they will have the newly redesigned look and feel.
 We provide backward compatibility at runtime and compilation levels.

 For further information, see Changes in the Magnolia UI framework 6.0.